 Its futuristic look sets apart from the rest of the wheeled checked luggage options.
 The shell serves more than just good looks, but supplies handholds that will keep your luggage safely in your hands or those of an airline employee, thus reducing risk of damage.
 A flared base is designed to keep the bag upright and resist the urge to tip over.

 Other exterior features to note is a robust handle that can lift the suitcase, a TSA approved lock, sturdy wheels, and a rubber side handle.
 The interior operates differently than most bags on this list as it is not a strict clamshell.
 One side offers a massive interior with a compression strap and a small zippered compartment.
-On the reverse are a built-in garment bag and hanger for suits or blouses along with more organization.
+On the reverse are a built-in garment bag, hanger for suits or blouses, and more organization.

 Victorinox — Spectra 2.0 Luggage

-The durability of the construction, components, and materials are all top notch built to last.
-On top of the strong construction comes a ten year guarantee that brings down the price of bag when you consider the short lifespan of cheaper suitcases.
+The durability of the construction, components, and materials are all top-notch built to last.
+On top of the durable construction comes a ten-year guarantee that brings down the price of the bag when you consider the short lifespan of cheaper suitcases.
 The wheels roll smoothly on both rough and smooth surfaces to the point where you can push or pull the spinner wheels.
-Following along with the exterior is a comfotrable rubber side handle, strudy telescopic handle, and TSA approved lock.
+Following along with the exterior is a comfortable rubber side handle, sturdy telescopic handle, and TSA-approved lock.

 The interior has a lining of a water-resistant ripstop material that adds an extra level of protection to your valuables.
-It’s divided with organization compartments and includes a compression strap to secure your clothes when you travel.
+It’s divided with organization compartments and includes a compression strap to secure your travel clothes.

 Altogether it’s a design that is stylish and professional perfect for business travelers no matter the environment.
-It’s only draw back is the price point that borders on the luxury category, but the baseline of the Spectra line falls in around $300, similar to the Away Large.
+The only draws back is the price point that borders on the luxury category, but the baseline of the Spectra line falls in around $300, similar to the Away Large.

 American Tourister — Moonlight

-If you’re looking to save some money for your travels, then the American Tourister delivers one the cheapest suitcases on this list.
-The moonlight is a hard side suitcase that comes in a massive selection of colors and prints from $60 – $160.
-It all depends on the print and size which ranges from 21″ to 28″.
+If you’re looking to save some money for your travels, then the American Tourister delivers one of the cheapest suitcases on this list.
+The Moonlight is a hard side suitcase with a massive selection of colors and prints from $60 – $160.
+It all depends on the print and size, which ranges from 21″ to 28″.

 It may be cheap luggage, but it still comes with some attractive features you can find in much higher priced pieces of luggage.
-The exterior is a hard case ABS plastic that should sustain most all, but the hardest of impact.
-It has four single spinner wheels that roll well, but I do prefer the double wheels.
-The zipper comes with locking loops where you can use a third party lock.
+The exterior is a hard case of ABS plastic that should sustain most but the hardest of impact.
+It has four single-spinner wheels that roll well, but I prefer the double wheels.
+The zipper comes with locking loops where you can use a third-party lock.

 The suitcase has a polyester expandable interior with plenty of room for your clothes.
-A zippered divider with three pockets helps with organization of your checked baggage.
-Don’t expect any fancy features like a guarantee, TSA Lock, polycarbonate exterior, or robust wheels.
-However, the moonlight has is reliable and comes in a wide variety of colors and prints.
+A zippered divider with three pockets helps organize your checked baggage.
+Don’t expect fancy features like a guarantee, TSA Lock, polycarbonate exterior, or robust wheels.
+However, the moonlight is reliable and comes in a wide variety of colors and prints.